martmannupb/AmoebotSim-2.0/Documentation/dev_guide/sim/api.md

 They are initialized to match the parameters of the selected algorithm's `Init(...)` method and they can be updated using the particle's [`SetAttribute(string name, object value)`][20] and [`SetAttributes(object[] values)`][21] methods in the custom initialization code.
 When the simulation starts, the values of these attributes are passed to the `Init(...)` method's parameters of each new particle.
 This task is performed by the [`ParticleFactory`][22] class.
-Many of the features in this system, like creating attributes according to the `Init(...)` method's parameters, are handled by the reflection helper methods, which are explained on their own page **TODO**.
+Many of the features in this system, like creating attributes according to the `Init(...)` method's parameters, are handled by the reflection helper methods, which are explained on [their own page](reflection.md).